Unix Basic Utilities - Printing, Email

-If you are using lp command, you can use -nNum option to print Num number of copies.
+If you are using the lp command, you can use the -nNum option to print Num number of copies.
 Along with the command lpr, you can use -Num for the same.

 If there are multiple printers connected with the shared network, then you can choose a printer using -dprinter option along with lp command and for the same purpose you can use -Pprinter option along with lpr command.
 Here printer is the printer name.

 The lpstat command shows what's in the printer queue: request IDs, owners, file sizes, when the jobs were sent for printing, and the status of the requests.

 Use lpstat -o if you want to see all output requests other than just your own.
 Requests are shown in the order they'll be printed −

 $lpstat -o laserp-573 john 128865 Nov 7 11:27 on laserp laserp-574 grace 82744 Nov 7 11:28 laserp-575 john 23347 Nov 7 11:35 $